rich-newman/typescript-analyzer/README.md

 ### TSLint Version

-The TypeScript Analyzer has been upgraded to use TSLint version 5.4.2.
+The TypeScript Analyzer is using TSLint version 5.4.3.

 ### Fix TypeScript Analyzer Errors